getCannaBiz/cannabiz-menu/README.md

 `[wpd-prerolls posts="6"]`

 `[wpd-topicals posts="6"]`

+See all available shortcode options in the [documentation](http://www.wpdispensary.com/section/shortcodes/)

 *please note that more options to customize output are being worked into the shortcode for future versions*